Fanoks/Wendrowny_Planer/README.md

 ## Usage

 - Upon launching the application, you will see an input field where you can enter your tasks.
-- ype your task into the input field and click the "Add" button to add it to the list.
+- Type your task into the input field and click the "Add" button to add it to the list.
-- Click on a task to select or deselect it.
-Selected tasks will be highlighted.
+- You can delete a task by clicking the delete button next to it.

 ## Contributing